sympy/sympy/doc/src/tutorial/codegen.rst

 optimizations (like mathematical simplifications) should happen before the code printers.

-Currently, :py:func:`sympy.cse` is not applied automatically anywhere in this chain.
+Currently, :py:func:`sympy.simplify.cse_main.cse` is not applied automatically anywhere in this chain.
 It ideally happens at the codegen level, or somewhere above it.

 We will iterate through the levels below.